characters 4273081 1920

 Rethinking Capitalism

-That’s especially true if our goal is to increase the standard of living for people around the world—a noble effort, to be sure, but one that comes with consequences.
+That’s especially true if our goal is to increase the standard of living for people worldwide—a noble effort, to be sure, but one that comes with consequences.

 As Dasgupta has written, “The universal achievement of contemporary lifestyles in high-income countries would require resources several times the sustainable level.”

-Reducing wealth inequality is a worthy goal, but millions more people owning cars and TVs and cell phones will worsen the climate crisis, no matter how many “green” products corporations sell us.
+Reducing wealth inequality is a worthy goal, but millions more people owning cars, TVs, and cell phones will worsen the climate crisis, no matter how many “green” products corporations sell us.
 All the PR and greenwashing tricks in the world won’t change the simple math that more people equal more stuff.

 We can’t innovate our way out of climate disaster if we aren’t simultaneously reducing.
 It won’t – and shouldn’t be – an overnight change, but we need to aim for degrowth.
 And if that means a financial crunch, so be it.
 Better some economic (de)growing pains than a total climate collapse.